daniellionel01/utf.js/README.md

 There are a few issues with this:

 - It does not support UTF-32, so we would have to come up with our own implementation for that.
-- `TextDecoder` will not be as performant as a hand-rolled implementation.
+- `TextDecoder` will not be as performant as a hand-rolled implementation, since the `decode` function tries to produce a new string, instead of just determining the size of it.
+- The `decode` function only gives us `true` or `false`.
+It does not tell us the size of the codepoint.
-- Using a `try { } catch { }` block itself has some overhead in the VM.
+- Using a `try { } catch { }` block itself will have some overhead in the runtime.
+The happy path is overhead free, but throwing and catching an error is quite expensive.

 The specification and byte table that define a valid UTF-8 segment, is not too complicated: https://tools.ietf.org/html/rfc3629.